 There is however more to Puerto than gardens, Loro Parque is the main attraction particularly if you like zoos and suits young and old alike.
 There are other things to do but these are usually done at a sedate pace and appeal more to the older generation – Casa de la Aduana (the Customs House) the Chapel of San Telmo and the Church of la Peña de Francia are worth visiting and a couple of half day strolls around town should more or less cover everything.

 I am always amused (Okay I have a warped sense of humour) but when people recommend Puerto they always say jump on a bus to visit other places!
 It sounds as if they can´t escape quickly enough.
-However there are some nice places a bus ride away, two of my favourites are Pueblo Chico and Artlandya
+However there are some nice places a bus ride away, one of my favourites is Artlandya

 Finally to sum up.
 For me there are some nice things to do in the north, but only for a couple of days, I would soon be bored as I need more stimulation.
 I’m not a drinker so don’t need the bars of the south but do feel it offers far more variety.
 I also need sunshine although I rarely sit in it I like to be able to see it rather than a cloudy sky which makes me feel depressed.
 So for a change of scenery Puerto is lovely, however if I had initially decided to live in the north when I first moved to Tenerife I know that I would not be as happy as I am now and probably no longer living on the island.